anjathiart/100-days-of-code/r2-log.md

 - Venture into Tensor Flow / ML with Python

 ## Log

+### R1D21 2020-12-08
+LinguiLearn.
+Refactored react components.
+But now it seems I have too much functionality in the main app component...

 ### R1D20 2020-12-07
 Linguilearn.
 Added in pagination in the api and frontend.
 I need to iron out some issues though with the page count etc going back to defaults re-mount